anhnlh/WeebCheckers/docs/DesignDoc.md

 provides users with a realtime experience challenging an opponent.

 ### Purpose
-> This project is a web-application of checkers.
+This project is a web-application of checkers.
-> Users should be able to log-in, and play against other players.
+Users should be able to log-in, and play against other players.

 ### Glossary and Acronyms
-> _Provide a table of terms and acronyms._

 | Term | Definition |
 |------|------------|